Mitul9999/BudgetWise-AI-Based-Expense-Forecasting-Tool/README.md

 # 📘 BudgetWise - AI-Based Expense Forecasting Tool

 ## Overview
-BudgetWise is an AI-based expense forecasting tool designed to help users analyze and visualize their daily and category-wise expenses.
+BudgetWise AI-based expense forecasting tool is designed to help users analyze and visualize their daily and category-wise expenses.
 It is built using Python libraries: **NumPy, Pandas, and Matplotlib**.

 ## Features
 - Load and preview expense datasets (`expenses.csv`).